 - 23. In accordance with Paragraph 4(3)(d) of Schedule 3, a determination shall be made as to whether the customer is acting on behalf of another person and, if the customer is so acting, reasonable measures shall be taken to identify that other person and to obtain sufficient identification data to verify the identity of that other person. - 24.
-For the purposes of Paragraph 4(3)(d) of Schedule 3, 'reasonable measures' should be read as referring to the taking of measures, which are commensurate with the ML and FT risks which have been identified within the business relationship or occasional transaction, to establish the identity of any natural person on whose behalf the firm has determined the customer isto be acting.
+For the purposes of Paragraph 4(3)(d) of Schedule 3, 'reasonable measures' should be read as referring to the taking of measures, which are commensurate with the ML and FT risks which have been identified within the business relationship or occasional transaction, to establish the identity of any natural person on whose behalf the firm has determined the customer is acting.
 Where the risk of the business relationship or occasional transaction is high, the extent of the measures considered to be reasonable will naturally be greater than those applied to low risk relationships. - 25.
-The firm should refer to the requirements-CDD measures set out inof Chapters 5 and 7 of this Handbook which provide the CDD measures which the firm should take reasonable measures to apply to any natural person which the firm determines to fall within Paragraph 4(3)(d) of Schedule 3.
+The firm should refer to the CDD measures set out in Chapters 5 and 7 of this Handbook which the firm should take reasonable measures to apply to any person which the firm determines to fall within Paragraph 4(3)(d) of Schedule 3.